Education & Scholarships

 Education is the key to breaking out of poverty for our families at Casa de Luz, not only for the children, but also for their parents.
 We work to resource single-parents and their children with the tools they need to create and sustain a healthy promising life and lift themselves out of poverty through education.

-Unfortunately, education isn’t considered a high family value in Mexico, especially if the adults in the family have grown up in poverty themselves.
+In Mexico, education isn’t considered a high family value, especially if the adults in a family have grown up in poverty themselves.

 At Casa De Luz we work diligently to create change and offer a framework that uplifts the value of education.

-We have seen single mothers come in who did not know how to read or write make great strides in their education.
-We’ve watched others complete their middle and high school and then carry on to University.
+We have single mothers who, upon acceptance to Casa de Luz, did not know how to read or write.
+Through our Education Program we see them make great strides in their learning.
+We’ve watched them complete their primary, middle and high school education, and for some, even carry on to University.

-Our scholarship program is aimed to help local at-risk youth to continue studying, first by finishing high school at a quality school and then by pursuing a university, college, or technical school degree.
+Our scholarship program is aimed to help local at-risk youth to continue studying, first by finishing high school and then by pursuing a university, college, or technical school degree.

 Why?
 Because keeping teens in school results in a lower chance of drug and alcohol addiction, fewer teen pregnancies and minimizes youth becoming actively involved in the drug trade, all of which are rampant in Mexico.